 Still haunted by that fateful wartime incident and the nearly catastrophic events of Airplane!
 (1980), Ted Striker, the pilot who hates flying, escapes from the funny house.
 But, as the first passenger lunar shuttle, the state-of-the-art but untested Mayflower One, is about to take off on its maiden flight, once more, an unforeseen malfunction forces Ted to take over the controls of the shuttle.
 Now, the traumatised commander is holding everyone's lives in his hands, and as if that weren't enough, Striker has to patch up his already complicated relationship with his engaged former lover, Elaine Dickinson, and confront an unhinged voyager bent on destruction.
 Can Ted Striker, the reluctant hero, save the day for the second time?Written by

-After the credits roll off the screen, an ad comes up that says Coming from Paramount Pictures: Airplane III.
-Then William Shatner, as Murdock, comes on and says "That's exactly what they'll be expecting us to do!"
+After the ending credits roll off the screen, a commercial comes up that says "Coming from Paramount Pictures: Airplane III".
+Then William Shatner, as Buck Murdock, comes on and says "That's exactly what they'll be expecting us to do!"
 See more »

 57 of 69 people found this review helpful.

 Was this review helpful to you?